Toloka/docs/en/template-builder/templates/copywriting.md

   [![](../_images/buttons/view-example.svg)](https://clck.ru/UC3wn)

-If this template doesn't meet your needs, see other examples in this section.
+If this preset doesn't meet your needs, see other examples in this section.

 ## Example without an image {#text-answer-only}